Fuzzy Mud

 Fuzzy Mud is a 2015 novel written by children's author Louis Sachar.
-It is available across the United States, and even in France and Quebec, having been translated to French by Jean-François Ménard, under the title Chemins toxiques ("Toxic Paths").
+Originally written in English, it was translated to French by Jean-François Ménard, under the title Chemins toxiques ("Toxic Paths").

 Plot

 Fifth grader Tamaya Dhilwaddi and seventh grader Marshall Walsh have been walking to and from school together for years.
-However, their routine is interrupted when Chad Hilligas, a bully Marshall knows, came to fight them.
-Since they don’t want to escalate the situation, Marshall and Tamaya take a shortcut home through the off-limits woods.
-Marshall and Tamaya then split up after getting lost to look for an escape route.
-Afterwards, Chad shows up and tries to attack Tamaya.
+However, their routine is interrupted when Chad Hilligas, a bully Marshall knows, threatens to attack them on their commute.
+To avoid Chad, Marshall and Tamaya take a shortcut home through the off-limits woods.
+Marshall and Tamaya get lost, then Chad shows up and tries to attack Tamaya.
 Marshall tries to defend her, but gets caught by Chad in the process.
-To save Marshall, Tamaya grabs nearby mud and throws it in Chad’s face.
+To save Marshall, Tamaya grabs nearby mud and throws it in Chad's face.

 Meanwhile, excerpts from an investigation led by the Energy and Environment Commission of the American Senate are shown, on the topic of SunRay Farm and biolene, an environmentally-friendly alternative to petroleum, developed by Jonathan Fitzman and Dr. Mark Humbard, among others.

-The following day, Tamaya wakes up to discovering a rash from exposure to the mud.
-At school, that day, the principal announces the disappearance of Chad Hilligas, from which Tamaya quickly concludes that the missing kid must still be in the woods.
+The following day, Tamaya wakes up to discover she's developed a rash from exposure to the mud.
+At school, the principal announces the disappearance of Chad Hilligas, from which Tamaya quickly concludes that he must still be in the woods.
 She and Marshall both independently decide to remain silent on the subject, in order to keep each other out of trouble.

-On the next day, Tamaya's rash gets worse, wherefore she is taken to the nurse’s office.
-During her stay there, Tamaya realizes what happened to her hand should logically happen to Chad’s face.
-She therefore escapes from school during lunch break and goes into the woods, in the spot where she last saw him.
+The next day, Tamaya's rash gets worse, so she is taken to the nurse's office.
+During her stay there, Tamaya realizes what happened to her hand should logically happen to Chad's face.
+She sneaks out of from school during lunch break and goes into the woods, where she eventually finds Chad.
 Upon finding him, she finds out that the mud had rendered him almost completely blind.
-The two children then have an intimate discussion, which reveals why Chad acts mean to others.
+The two children then have a deep discussion, which reveals why Chad acts mean to others.